Formula to Calculate Annuity Payment

 Let us take the example of David, who won a lottery worth $10,000,000.
 He has opted for an annuity payment at the end of each year for the next 20 years as a payout option.
 Determine the amount that David will be paid as annuity payment if the constant rate of interest in the market is 5%.

-Given below is the data used for the calculation of annuity payments.
+Given below is the data used in the simple annuity formula.

 PVA Ordinary = $10,000,000 (since the annuity to be paid at the end of each year)